-Everything in a NuoDB database is ultimately stored as an atom.
-Different types of atom store different database 'objects' such as rows from a table, part of an index and so on.
+The information in a NuoDB database is stored as data-items called Atoms.
+Different types of atom store different database 'objects' such as rows from a table, part of an index, and so on.
 Catalog atoms hold meta-data.

 |The major exception to this is that SMs perform index maintenance, so they do "know" about index atoms.|

-The Database Catalog atom allows a TE or SM to find every 'object' in a database - its records, blobs and indexes.
+The Table Catalog atom allows a TE or SM to find every